EischLab/Landau-h/README.md

 This script allows for the generation of sociomatrices, Landau's h, and DeVries' correction for missing samples for societies of variable size

-We include a COLAB notebook for folks with no coding/programming experience
+We include a [COLAB notebook](https://colab.research.google.com/drive/1gWELPgAy3QHsnkxuqd08lXDMcTNFgbR4?usp=sharing) for folks with no coding/programming experience 📒

 ---
 Landau's linearity index (h) for social dominance ranges from 0 (fully non-linear) to 1 (fully linear), with 0.7 suggested as a threshold for linearity.